 This can work in some large B2C market places where there are few competitors and an omni-bus style survey can be used to collect enough data about key players.
 However if you are in a small or specialist vertical market (consulting companies, software vendors, all most all B2B organisations) this is not likely to work for your organisation.

 Typically you will need to go a wide subset of your total market in order to get a large enough sample size of responses from your customers and your competitors’ customers in order to get valid information.
 The alternative is contacting your competitors and having them share their customer lists with you: this is not likely to happen.

-To make matters worse you can’t even compare a score that a competitor may publish in a press release or company report with your score because the score can be impacted by so many variables.
-For instance:
+To make matters worse, you can’t even compare a score that a competitor may publish in a press release or company report with your score because the score can be impacted by so many variables.